 From model outputs available in the CMIP5 and CMIP6 repositories, only models that fulfill the following criteria have been selected for the IDF_CC tool version 6 database: i) daily precipitation in the 1950-2100 range; ii) contain data for 3 RCPs for CMIP5 models (RCP2.6, RCP4.5 and RCP85.) and 4 SSPs for CMIP6 models (SSP1-2.6, SSP2-4.5, SSP3-7.0 and SSP5-8.5), and; iii) all necessary files were successfully downloaded from the corresponding GCM dataset repositories (UserMan: Section 3.3).
 Based on the outlined criteria, 24 GCMs from CMIP5 (IPCC AR5) and 30 GCMs from CMIP6 are available in the tool's database.
 In addition to the GCMs, 24 bias-corrected GCMs, based on CMIP5 and 26 bias-corrected models based on CMIP6 using the BCCAQv2 method, are included (Section 2.4).
-The IDC_CC tool users can select any individual GCM data set or ensemble of all available raw and bias corrected models.
+The IDC_CC tool users can select any individual GCM data set, or ensemble of all available raw and bias corrected models, or create his/her own ensemble from the available models.